 I'm angry.
 If you're a drinker of good beer, or a brewer of such, you should be too.

 A food blogger, who demurely refers to herself as the Food Babe, recently posted a piece —which she breathlessly called The Shocking Ingredients in Beer— about what she believed to be the unhealthy, unlisted, and unpalatable ingredients in beer.
 It was a typical attack piece, half-right and misleading, and researched just enough to prove a point, rather than to find fact.

 In reading it, I was reminded of the South Beach Diet, which once famously declared beer a horrible food product because it contained maltose.
 Well, yes, unfermented beer contains maltose, the sugar in barley.
-But maltose is exactly what yeast ferments (consumes) to produce beer.
-There is no maltose in finished beer.
-Called out on that inconvenient fact, the authors still refused to correct the record.
+But there is no, zero, maltose in finished beer.
+Maltose is exactly what yeast ferments (consumes) to produce beer.
+Called out on that inconvenient truth, the authors still refused to correct the record.

 Even those farmers who employ organic methods, themselves spray their crops with chemicals, such as sulfur and copper.
 These are not pesticides, but they do take a toll on the environment.
 Should we tar these farmers as well, Babe?
 Et tu Brute?

 What I found almost as appalling as the Food Babe's beer-McCarthyisms were the actions of several national 'craft beer' advocates, who, non-disapprovingly, linked to this tomfoolery via Twitter, Facebook, and other social media.
 Had they actually read this manure or had they merely re-posted it simply in a rush to gain readership?
 Had they assumed that the Babe could not possibly be referring to 'craft' beer?
 And, if so, did they really believe that 'craft' beer has complete control over its ingredient chain, that it uses no chemicals or additives, and that it flows virginally from the fountains of Ninkasi?
 In making this falderol viral, they lent horribly unfortunate credence to it.